dereneaton/ipyrad/docs/files.rst

 gbs
 ^^^^

-This category is used for any datatype which selects fragments that were digested by a single enzyme on both ends of the fragment.
-This data type requires reverse-complement clustering because the forward vs reverse adapters can attach to either end of a fragment, and thus shorter fragments often overlap partially or completely.
+This category includes any data type which selects fragments that were digested by a single enzyme that cuts both ends of the fragment.
+This data type requires reverse-complement clustering because the forward vs reverse adapters can attach to either end of each fragment, and thus shorter fragments often overlap partially or completely.
+When analyzing GBS data we strongly recommend using a stringent setting for ``filters_adapters``.

 e.g., genotyping-by-sequencing (Elshire et al. xxx, ), EZ-RAD (Toonin et al. xxxx),

 pairddrad
 ^^^^^^^^^^^^
-This category...
-This includes paired-end EZ-RAD...
+This category is for paired-read data from fragments that were generated through restriction digestion with two different enzymes.
+During step3 the paired-reads will be tested for :ref:`paired_read_merging<paired_read_merging>` if they overlap partially.

 pairgbs
 ^^^^^^^^
-This category ...
+This category is for paired-read data from fragments that were generated by digestion with a single enzyme that cuts both ends of the fragment.
+The e

+ any data type which selects fragments
+This includes paired-end EZ-RAD...

 2brad